Antonio Baldini: War

-After Italy enered World War I in May 1915, Baldini joined the army during the summer of 1915, initially as a private soldier, but he was quickly promoted to the rank of an infantry officer.
+After Italy entered World War I in May 1915, Baldini joined the army during the summer of 1915, initially as a private soldier, but he was quickly promoted to the rank of an infantry officer.
 On 3 November 1915 he was badly wounded in the battle for Monte San Michele, in the mountains inland to the north-west of Trieste.
 His involvement earned him a Silver Medal for Military Valo(u)r.
 He was then sent back to Rome to recover.